blacklightpy/vaultofknowledge/World Building/Business and Finance/Project Management/Agile Methodology/Agile.md

 Agile is a project management methodology that derives from modern development practices such as [[Lean]].
 It basically involves fast feedback loops and iterative development in contrast to the [[waterfall]] method, where everything follows a pre-defined path from start to finish.

 Modern day software development is highly centered on agile methodologies.
-To implement a proper agile environment, it is necessary to understand the philosophy behind agile.
+To implement a proper agile environment, it is necessary to understand the philosophy behind agile in addition to the systems.

 # Philosophy